 Percolator vs Drip Coffee Maker: What is the Difference?

-The first thing to consider when deciding between a drip coffee maker and a percolator is the type of coffee drinker you are.
+The first thing to consider when deciding between a drip coffee maker/small coffee maker and a percolator is the type of coffee drinker you are.
 For some, convenience is key, while others value tastes more than anything else.
 Others value the ability to make a larger amount of coffee at once, while others need a smaller carafe.
 Consider the following aspects and compare them to your own needs before making a decision.
 Let us look at what a percolator vs drip coffee maker is, and how each method affects these factors to help you decide which one is right for you.

 What is a Percolator?